AnotherBudgetGamer/odin-project/README.md

 These projects are designed to introduce the basics of HTML and CSS through hands on projects.

 Projects include:
+* Recipe Website
-  Recipe Website - Introduces core HTML elements and their functionality CSS Exercise Directory - These small projects focus on CSS selectors
+  * Introduces core HTML elements and their functionality
+* CSS Exercise Directory
+  * These small examples focus on CSS selectors, combinators, and descendants